 MMP302 Media, Professions and Society

-In this course, the philosophies, role understandings and practices of media professions are discussed.
-The course addresses how media practices are legitimized and get – or invoke – a particular role in society, including in relation to social, cultural and political processes.
-Through critical perspectives, these assumptions are questioned – for example in relation to the role of the state, the market, ethics, and art.
-The subject is discussed from two different standpoints in parallel: with a basis in the individual worker’s professional understanding and with a basis in how media practices affect and are affected by media society’s various participants.
+In this course, the philosophies, role understandings and practices of media workers are discussed.
+The course addresses how media practices are legitimized and get a particular role in society, including in relation to social, cultural and political processes.
+An important question in the course is how current changes in society, such as digitalization, affect the role of the media workers.
+The course also addresses questions about what kind om ethical and legal obligations a media worker has towards society.

 In accordance with the national qualification framework, the student will have achieved the following learning outcomes after completing the course: